 Once started, she was utterly unable to stop.
 She walked around to the front garden, and instantly knew that the guelder rose was the Gluewife, the carnations were collectively the Canticle of Soap, and the roses the Phrygian Prophets.
 It took her a minute to think of something for the hydrangeas, but she was pleased with the name when it came to her: they were Evening Cheeses.

 When eventually she went back indoors, and after she had taken a moment to change into a clean dress, Mrs River went around the house.
 She bustled in and out of the rooms, She bustled around the house, words banging on her tongue like unexpected visitors at her front door.
 They were so rapid and so many she had trouble keeping up with them all.
 The roses on the wallpaper in the hall became the Fortunes; the rose-glass goblet was the Praise; Black Toby already had a name; the ivory horse became Saltimblessed, the bisque children the Quadrascals, the galleon on the plate the Speed of a Star; the sitting room clock was Mrs Whoop-de-do, and the wooden clock in the kitchen was the Emperor Botulism.
 All mirrors in the house were the Misters.
-The white toilet, receptacle of reverence past, could be the Mother of God, Mrs River carelessly decided.
+The white toilet, secluded and pensive receptacle, could be the Mother of God, Mrs River carelessly decided.

 It was necessary for her to find a notebook, in which she wrote down these names and all the others she came up with.
 The notebook itself she named the Importance, and knew instantly that the pen she wrote with was called Mirabila.
 She felt less that she was guiding the nib than that the funny words were dragging it along.